|Fastest Growing Market:||Asia Pacific|

-The Clinical Decision Support Systems Market was valued at approximately USD 1,450 million in 2020 and it is expected to reach USD 2,490 million by 2026, registering a CAGR of nearly 9.4% during the forecast period (2021-2026).
+The clinical decision support systems market was valued at approximately USD 1,450 million in 2020, and it is expected to reach USD 2,490 million by 2026, registering a CAGR of nearly 9.4% during the forecast period, 2021-2026.

 According to the World Ageing 2019 report, it was estimated that there were 703 million persons aged 65 years or over in the world in 2019.
 This group of the population mainly suffers from a lot of chronic diseases and needs regular health checks and treatments for the prevention of diseases.
-Based on the current situation across the world, there might be a lot of people, such as the elderly population and pregnant women, who may in need of health checks, but due to the COVID-19 outbreak across the world, the hospitals and clinics unable to provide services.
+Based on the current situation across the world, there may be a lot of people, such as the elderly population and pregnant women, who may need health checks, but due to the COVID-19 outbreak across the world, the hospitals and clinics are unable to provide services.
 But several countries are increasingly providing online services, which is boosting the market.

 Moreover, the healthcare facilities, such as hospitals, diagnostic centers, and clinics, are showing interest in clinical decision support systems in minimizing medication prescription errors, adverse drug events monitoring, and other medical errors.

-According to a study report by Elena Bellodi et. al. published in the BMC Medical Informatics and Decision Making 2017, the implementation of a clinical decision support system (CDSS) can have a positive impact on health care costs.
-Furthermore, the experience of using a clinical decision support system (CDSS) can also result in good practice to be implemented by other health care organizations as per the study conducted in Italy.
+According to a study report by Elena Bellodi et. al. published in the BMC Medical Informatics and Decision Making 2017, the implementation of a clinical decision support system (CDSS) can have a positive impact on healthcare costs.
+Furthermore, the experience of using a clinical decision support system (CDSS) can also result in good practice to be implemented by other healthcare organizations as per the study conducted in Italy.